Blue Gender: Main characters

+Episodes

 Blue Gender: The Warrior

+The compilation movie, Blue Gender: The Warrior is composed of both old and new footage—with many clips being completely re-animated—and a very different ending.
+Roughly the last third of the original series' story arc was removed for the movie, thus requiring an alternative ending.
+It was released on November 20, 2002 and in English on July 20, 2004.

 Reception

 Critical reception of Blue Gender has been mostly positive.

 Allen Divers of Anime News Network gave the series a rating of A dubbed and B subbed, praising the story, mecha and monster designs, animation, and characters, with his only complaint being that the series was too long, which slowed down the story telling.
 Animerica gave the series a positive review, stating that some might compare it to Starship Troopers, and concludes that "if you like action, mecha, hardcore sci-fi, and global plots, this series has a lot to offer."
 Todd Douglass Jr. of DVD Talk gave the series a rating of 4 out of 5 stars, praising the story, characters, and animation, and stated that "on the surface the show may seem stereotypical and familiar but once you actually delve into its depth you'll recognize it for what it truly is; an awesome show."
 Nerdgenic.com also gave the series a positive review, with their only criticisms being the main protagonist Yuji, and the slow progression of the plot.
 They handed out praise for the series' secondary protagonist Marlene, the story, and the mech and monster designs.

 Not all reviews were positive, however.
 Issac Cynova of THEM Anime Reviews was far more critical, and gave the series a rating of 2 out of 5 stars, stating that "Blue Gender is one of those titles that hooks you right from the beginning, but then just fails to deliver."